NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 - [x] add comment table to the database - can be used for fast ckecking duplicates ...
 - [x] automatic detectionof result types (I do not export the function - its an helper)

-- [ ] implementing in piepline for testing on several files
+- [ ] implementing in pipeline for testing on several files
 - [ ] ? missing data in features, need to add NaN to all other columns
 - [ ] check if the unittest are working and improve them
 - [ ] automatic script to run unittesting